StoneShark/MancalaGames/README.md

 * Game String - used for the game logger to prepare text formatted game state messages (utf-8)

 ## Compatibility ##
-Mancala games can be run under Windows 10 & 11 and requires standard python 3.11 (including Tk).
+Mancala games can be run under Windows 10 & 11.
+Only standard python 3.12 (including Tk) is required so running from the source files is likely supported in other operating systems.

 Development of Mancala Games uses many specialized tools: The UI definition table is in Excel (an open-source alternative crashed on the large table in Windows 11 too often).
 GNU-WIN32 make, grep and core utilities are used to script the build and test processes.
-Pytest is the test framework (Excel files with macros are used to create test cases stored as CSV files for actual test code).
-Some tests require python 3.12 (itertools.batch is so much nicer than the alternative).
+Pytest is the test framework (Excel files are used to create test cases which are converted to CSV files by Pandas for actual test code).
+Some tests require python 3.12.
 Pyinstaller is used to create standalone executables.
 Documentation diagrams were created in LibreOffice Draw with pdf versions saved.

-[^1]: Monte Carlo Tree Search is now working.
-There were significant algorithm errors and the parameters were bad.

-[^2]: Speed isn't an issue for moves by human players but the computer players simulate very many moves to choose one.
+[^1]: Speed isn't an issue for moves by human players but the computer players simulate very many moves to choose one.
 One profiling experiment noted nearly a second deciding to return a constant (for direction); the decorator chain resolved it to basically zero.